 Please be aware that there may be processing charges imposed at a rate of \$30 per hour of processing time for dealing with formal access applications.
-Certain discounts of up to 50 per cent may apply, however, including where the applicant is able to demonstrate financial hardship and/or if the information applied for is of special benefit to the public generally.10 For more details see the Information and Privacy Commission's Resources for the public.
+Certain discounts of up to 50 per cent may apply, however, including where the applicant is able to demonstrate financial hardship and/or if the information applied for is of special benefit to the public generally.
+For more details see the IPC's Resources for Citizens.